-- 11.1 There are no equality or safeguarding implications arising from this update. - 11.2 Equality and safeguarding considerations will be made prior to any enforcement which may involve surveillance
+- 11.1 There are no equality or safeguarding implications arising from this update as there are no proposed changes to the policy. - 11.2 Equality and safeguarding considerations will be made prior to any enforcement which may involve surveillance.

 12 Community Safety Implications